projectriff/riff/docs/riff_application_create.md

 ## riff application create

-build an application from source
+create an application from source

 ### Synopsis